-Management consultants are heavy users of Microsoft Excel and PowerPoint – every interview, meeting, data analysis and research is commonly turned into insights and converted into a PowerPoint presentation and Excel spreadsheet.
-The client expects to get the findings in a nutshell, clearly structured and presented.
+Management consultants are heavy users of Microsoft Excel and PowerPoint – every interview, meeting, data analysis and research piece is turned into an insight, and converted into a PowerPoint presentation or Excel spreadsheet.
+The client expects to receive findings in a nutshell, clearly structured and presented for easy understanding.
 The million-dollar question is how to become quicker and better at using these tools, without compromising quality.

-While consulting is the business of selling ideas and concepts, there’s no doubt applications like PowerPoint and Excel are the instruments most consultants use to communicate their ideas.
-Mastering the applications is crucial when delivering value to clients.
-It might be the most important practical skill a consultant should have.
+Consulting is the business of selling ideas and concepts, and there’s no doubt applications like PowerPoint and Excel are the instruments most consultants use to communicate these ideas.
+Mastering these applications is crucial for delivering value to clients.
+It might be the most important practical skill a consultant can have.

-But let’s be honest, the day-to-day life of a consultant is busy.
-I know it, I’ve been a consultant myself.
-Calls, meetings, analyzing, reporting, selling – I could continue this list for a while.
-It comes down to prioritizing and allocating resources to the things that will drive results.
+The day-to-day life of a consultant is busy: calls, meetings, analyzing, reporting, selling – the list could continue!
+It's necessary to prioritize and allocate resources to the things that will drive results.
 But even if you’ve effectively prioritized these tasks, too many hours are spent manually building presentations and reports.

 Storytelling is key for top consultants

 This starts way before opening any presentation application.
-Great storytelling requires a deep understanding of the audience and communicating a clear message.
-Every consultant should outline what they are aiming to communicate, why, and to whom.
-A common recommendation is to first create a storyboard – draw and outline the contents of the presentation before diving into creating the slides to assure the message and structure is sharp.
+Great storytelling requires a deep understanding of the audience and an ability to communicate a clear message.
+Consultants must outline what they are aiming to communicate, why, and to whom.
+A common recommendation is to first create a storyboard – draw and outline the contents of the presentation before creating the slides, to ensure the message and structure is sharp.

-Building presentations can eat up a significant amount of time.
-Don’t get me wrong – creating the deliverable is core to a consulting firm’s business – it’s where the consultant’s knowledge and expertise is being captured.
-How it’s done is where the consultant and the firm either saves times or loses valuable hours.
+It's important to be aware that building presentations can eat up a significant amount of time.
+Although creating the deliverable is core to a consulting firm’s business – it’s where the consultant’s knowledge and expertise is being captured - how it’s done is where the consultant and firm either saves times or loses valuable hours.

-No consultant in the world wants to burn dozens of hours building slides and end up with an inconsistent and off-brand presentation.
-Here are the remaining 6 essential must-know tips on how to assure the presentations will meet the high standards consulting firms have while saving time.
+No consultant wants to burn dozens of hours building slides and end up with an inconsistent and off-brand presentation.
+Here are the remaining essential must-know tips on how to be sure presentations will meet the high standards of consulting firms have and also save time creating them.

-1. It starts with access to great templates.
-An organization should have a good number of simple templates available for consultants to use.
-We all would like to think that every situation is unique – but there are slides and messages that repeat over the years.
+Organizations should have a good number of simple templates available for consultants to use.
+Although we would all like to think that every situation is unique, there are slides and messages that repeat over the years.
 Templates help communicate these common themes quickly.
-Therefore, host them in the cloud where your global branding and/or compliance teams can edit them and distribute them to all employees.
+Hosting them in the cloud allows your global branding and compliance teams to edit them and distribute them to all employees.
 This means all templates get updated to the latest version and distributed across the company with one click.

-2. Be consistent in formatting.
-Make no exceptions on this, trust me.
-A consultant can survive too much text, a little clutter, and even an unclear story but bad formatting lives forever.
+A consultant can survive too much text, a little clutter and even an unclear story, but bad formatting lives forever.
 Inconsistencies and poor formatting can kill even the best messaging.
-The audience easily judge the consultant not by the character of their content but by the looks of their presentation.
+The audience easily judge the consultant by the looks of their presentation, not by the character of their content.
 Make sure you have the correct logos, disclaimers and professional information on the presentation.
 This can be automatically populated.

-4. Use technology for validation and finetuning.
-Don’t manually go through the details in the complex presentation.
-There’s tools for that, like SlideProof and ProductivityPlus, which automatically checks entire presentations for possible formatting errors and fixes them within seconds while unifying the content.
-This speeds up the whole presentation creation process – while you can trust that the presentation is flawless.
+Don’t go through the details in a complex presentation manually.
+There’s tools for that, like Check for PowerPoint, which automatically checks entire presentations for possible formatting errors and fixes them within seconds, to unify the content.
+This speeds up the whole presentation creation process, and you can trust that the presentation is flawless.

-6. Be aware of best-practice shortcuts.
-Take the time to learn the basic ones for Excel, Word and PowerPoint.
+Take the time to learn the basic shortcuts for Excel, Word and PowerPoint.
 These will certainly speed up your productivity within the applications.
 Here’s a useful summary of the universal basics.